domainmod/domainmod/README.md

 Installing
 ----------
-If you installed DomainMOD using Softaculous in the previous step you can ignore the rest of this *Installing* section, as you should already have DomainMOD up-and-running.
+If you installed DomainMOD using Docker or Softaculous in the previous step you can ignore the rest of this *Installing* section, as you should already have DomainMOD up-and-running.

 If you downloaded the .ZIP file in the previous step, you will now need to upload the archive to your web server and then unpack it into the folder where you wish to install (or unpack it and then upload it, whichever you prefer).